satchmo1124/Extractor_GUI/README.md

 ## Installation
 ---

 Create and activate a virtual environment with `venv`.
-And Download dependencies with the command below.
+Download dependencies with the command below.
 ```
 pip install -r requriments.txt
 ```